Quantum Zeno effect versus adiabatic quantum computing and quantum annealing: Generalization

 In order to support this expectation, let us consider the instantaneous eigen-states $\hat H(t)\ket{\psi_n(t)}=E_n(t)\ket{\psi_n(t)}$ where $\ket{\psi_n(t)}$ denotes the parametric time dependence, which should not be confused with the dynamical time dependence of the state $\ket{\psi(t)}$ as a solution of the Schr\"odinger equation.
 In the adiabatic regime, they are approximately the same, up to the phases mentioned in Sec.~\ref{Adiabatic Quantum Algorithms}.
 Now let us take the parametric time derivative $\ket{\partial_t\psi_n}$ and split it up into a parallel part $\ket{\partial_t\psi_n}^\|\propto\ket{\psi_n}$ (which can be eliminated by a suitable phase transformation) and the remaining perpendicular part $\ket{\partial_t\psi_n}^\perp$ which describes a real rotation in the Hilbert space.
 Taking the (parametric) time derivative of the equation $\hat H(t)\ket{\psi_n(t)}=E_n(t)\ket{\psi_n(t)}$, we find

 where $\Delta E_0$ denotes the (instantaneous) energy gap between the ground state and the first excited state(s).
-As in the Grover search algorithm~\eqref{EQ:adiabatic_search_algorithm}, the major part of the quantum computation, i.e., the strongest change of the quantum (ground) state, is linked to the minimum (or minima) of the energy gap $\Delta E_0$.
+Even though Eq.~\eqref{paramagnetic} is only an upper bound, it supports the expectation that the major part of the quantum computation, i.e., the strongest change of the quantum (ground) state, is linked to the minimum (or minima) of the energy gap $\Delta E_0$, as in the Grover search algorithm~\eqref{EQ:adiabatic_search_algorithm}.

-As an intuitive picture, one can visualize $\hat H(t)$ via a slowly changing effective potential landscape which has many local minima (for not-trivial problems to be solved).
-Starting in the initial ground state, i.e., the global minimum, and deforming the potential landscape, another local minimum may become energetically favourable at some point (the critical point) and the system has to make a (tunneling) transition from the old to the new global minimum.
+As an intuitive picture, one can visualize $\hat H(t)$ via a slowly changing effective potential landscape which has many local minima (for non-trivial problems to be solved).
+Starting in the initial ground state, i.e., the global minimum, and deforming the potential landscape, another local minimum somewhere else may become energetically favorable at some point (the critical point) and the system has to make a (tunneling) transition from the old to the new global minimum.
+This scenario would be analogous to a first-order transition.
 As in the Landau-Zener problem~\eqref{Landau-Zener}, the (tunneling) transition rate determines the minimum gap $\Delta E_0$ at that point.

 Now, in the absence of symmetries (see~\cite{schuetzhold2006b,schaller2010a}), one would naturally expect that there are probably not more than two competing local minima at that critical point.
 As a result -- and because the minimum gap $\Delta E_0$ is very small -- it should be a good approximation to focus on these two states (representing the two competing local minima) for understanding the (tunneling) transition.
 Indeed, many of the adiabatic quantum algorithms discussed in the literature can be reasonably well approximated by more or less isolated Landau-Zener like avoided level crossings between the two lowest (instantaneous) energy eigen-states (even though there can be many more avoided level crossings at higher lying states).